 - Happens in several of the James Bond movies.
 If the plot requires him to get caught, hear a villain's speech, and then escape from a death trap, he'll surrender in situations he'd otherwise deal with using an impressive fight scene.
 The threat to him is usually fairly genuine, true, but when has that been much of a problem for him?

-- Played for Laughs in the second Hot Shots! film.
+- Played for Laughs in Hot Shots!
+Part Deux.
 Topper is carrying a hostage, has a giant machine gun and knows how to use it.
 When Saddam shows up with a tiny hand gun, Topper surrenders immediately despite having blown away tons of guys earlier, and even surviving a shot from a Mook just a few scenes earlier while carrying said hostage.

 - Spoofed in the first The Naked Gun.
 Nordberg tries to kick in the door to a boat and surprise the criminals inside, but instead puts his foot though it, alerting them.
 Despite having a half dozen guns pointed at him, he still tries telling them to drop their weapons.
 One guy actually does so, to the disbelief of his fellows.

 - Actually used in-universe in one of the Blake's 7 tie-in novels.
 Supercomputer and regular Deus ex Machina of the series, ORAC, informs Avon that, in their current circumstance, his only hope of survival is to surrender.
 Avon follows ORAC's advice, only to realize later that he could have escaped.
 He thus realizes that someone is controlling ORAC...

 - In The Order of the Stick, Elan, Durkon and Lien are "caught" in a net.
 While Durkon and Lien get out of the net and try to escape, Elan is Genre Savvy enough to recognise the trope and surrender.

 - One of the most embarrassing defeats in American military history: the surrender of Fort Detroit in the War of 1812.